-Those not yet certified will do classroom work this morning, unless all have completed the PADI E-Learning course, in which case you start right out in the water.
+Those not yet certified will do classroom work this morning unless all have completed the PADI E-Learning course, in which case you start right out in the water.
 You learn basic skills in the hotel pool, and you’ll have the thrill of breathing underwater for the first time in your life.
-Practice the all-important scuba diving skill known as buoyancy control — adjusting the air in your inflatable vest so that you can hover motionless at any depth you choose, ascending or descending with only a light kick.
+Practice the all-important scuba diving skill known as buoyancy control — adjusting the air in your inflatable vest so that you can hover motionless at any depth you choose, ascending or descending with only a slight kick.
 This will be a full day, ending about 4:00 or 5:00 pm — in time for you to join others for complimentary drinks on the terrace.

 And now, we’ll find out what the chef has planned for dinner!